 The Company's main source of income comes from brokerage fees which are related to economic conditions, money market conditions and capital market conditions, trading volume in the Stock Exchange including confidence among local and foreign investors.
 Brokerage business' performance depends on various factors i.e. political situations, global and domestic economic situations which are beyond the Company's control.
 If the market is volatile, it will have an impact on trading value and will cause fluctuation in brokerage fees, for example, brokerage fee will decrease if trading values decrease and if trading values increase, brokerage fee will increase as well, provided that other factors are stable.
-The volatility trend of the stock market has continued as the COVID-19 situation remains uncertain due to the emergence of new species.
-The trend of rising US interest rates from record inflation will affect stock markets around the world.
-However, these factors are uncertain in the direction of the outcome and there may be other external risk factors that can affect market volatility.
+In 2022, the volatility trend of the stock market has relatively decreased compared to the previous year that the COVID-19 situation was severe.
+However, there may be other external risk factors that can affect market volatility.